memoblue/memoblue.github.io/_posts/2018-03-24-simple-generator-example.md

 For my test, I figured I'd hit the `/species` endpoint to get the id of the "Cat" species (which is actually the `url` property).
 Then pass that id (`url`) to filter the `/people` endpoint to get a list of all the cats.
 Finally, just add that as a list in the DOM.

-It feels like the bear minimum but still realistic example.
+It feels like a bear minimum but still realistic example.

 ### Get the id for the "Cat" species